Ultra 60: Input and Output connectors

 1 Gbit/s Ethernet can be used with the optional Sun X1141A Ethernet card.
 USB is not officially supported, but various USB boards for PCs have been known to work with Linux and Solaris.

 Power consumption

 According to the hardware specifications on the Sun web site, the maximum power consumption is 380 W. The components list lists the power supply (Sun part number 300-1357) as a Sony 670 W 12A power supply.
-A well fitted system (2x450MHz, 2GB memory, Elite3D graphics, one disk) draws about 200 watts when idle.
+A well fitted system (2x450 MHz, 2 GB memory, Elite3D graphics, one disk) draws about 200 watts when idle.

 Reducing Power

 Remove 2nd video card and 2nd CPU.

 Construction quality

 The Ultra 60 is a well built workstation.
 It does not use cheap mass-produced commodity PC parts like other Ultra workstations such as the Ultra 5 and Ultra 10.
 It is well cooled, suffering none of the problems of overheating like Sun's previous quad processor machine, the SPARCstation 20.